FIWARE-AI-Marketplace/AI-Marketplace-PoC/doc/configuration-guide.rst

     docker-compose up

-The Marketplace will then be accesiblein the browser `here <http://localhost:8004/>`_.
+The Marketplace will then be accesible in the browser `here <http://localhost:8004/>`_.

 -------------------
 Enabling Production